arunofhyd/OmniSearch/omnisearch_native_with_updater.md

 				if exists window id storedID then
 					tell window id storedID
 						set foundWindow to true
+						set tabReused to false

+						-- PRIMARY (URL FINGERPRINTING): Scan all tabs for the exact URL of our last search if storedURL is not "" then
+							set totalTabs to count of tabs
+							repeat with i from 1 to totalTabs try
-						if (count of tabs) > 0 then
-							set URL of tab 1 to targetURL
+									if URL of tab i is equal to storedURL then set URL of tab i to targetURL set current tab to tab i
+										set tabReused to true
+										exit repeat
+									end if
+								end try
+							end repeat
+						end if

+						-- FALLBACK (TAB INDEX): If URL changed (user clicked a link), reuse the exact Tab Index if not tabReused and storedTabIndex > 0 then if (count of tabs) >= storedTabIndex then try
-							set current tab to tab 1
+									set URL of tab storedTabIndex to targetURL set current tab to tab storedTabIndex
-						else
+									set tabReused to true
+								end try
+							end if
+						end if

+						-- LAST RESORT: If the tab was completely closed or missing, make a new tab if not tabReused then
 							make new tab at end of tabs with properties {URL:targetURL}
+							set current tab to last tab
 						end if

 						-- Pull window out of the dock if it was minimized. if alwaysFocus is true then
 							set visible to true
-							set minimized to false
+							set miniaturized to false
 							set index to 1
 							tell application "Safari" to activate
 						end if